Intramural Sports Handbook

 2. Teams are limited to a maximum number of players per team and will be assessed an additional one time $5 fee if they surpass this limit.
 The limit for each team sport is as follows:

-1. A default results from a team either playing with an ineligible player or alerting the intramural office that they will not be able to play their game by noon the day of the contest.
+1. A default results from a team either playing with an ineligible player or alerting the intramural office that they will not be able to play their game by noon the day of the contest and 4 PM on Friday if their contest is over the weekend.
 Both cases result in the team receiving a loss for the game in question and a reduction in sportsmanship rating.

 2. Defaults do not have an associated forfeit fee the first time a team receives a default.
 However, two defaults are equal to one forfeit, which will then encur the forfeit fee. (see below)

 Any team forfeiting a game will be required to pay a reinstatement fee prior their next contest.